-- A5.11 ROC issue to capped generating stations will be monitored on a station-wide basis throughout the obligation period.
-Once the total allowance is reached no more ROCs will be issued to the station for the rest of that obligation year. - A5.12 The operator of the capped generating station will need to monitor the cap and provide us with information each month to demonstrate their progress against it.
-We will provide operators of these generating stations with a separate template spreadsheet to use to calculate how many ROCs are being claimed against each unit.
-This will enable the cap to be monitored.
+A5.11 ROC claims by capped generating stations will be monitored as a simple running total on a station-wide basis throughout the obligation period.
+A template spreadsheet will be provided by us and completed by the operator.
+Once the total allowance is reached no more ROCs will be issued to the station for the rest of that obligation period.
+The spreadsheet must be submitted alongside the ROC submission made on the Renewables and CHP Register each month.